-January 15 is Blue Monday also known as the most depressing day of the year.
-Dr. Cliff Arnall, a researcher at University of Cardiff’s Center for Lifelong Learning, devises a formula that uses a variety of emotional and stress factors, to proclaim January 15 to be the most depressing day of the year in 2018.
+Blue Monday, also known as the most depressing day of the year, this year will be on January 20th.
+Dr. Cliff Arnall, a researcher at University of Cardiff’s Center for Lifelong Learning, devises a formula that uses a variety of emotional and stress factors, to proclaim January 20 to be the most depressing day of the year in 2020.
 To make things worse, studies show that there are more heart attacks on Mondays than any other day of the week.

 What factors determine that today is the most depressing day of the year?

 - Light: Low light levels and bad weather combine to create Seasonal Affective Disorder